nickrttn/weekoffood/README.md

 ## To do

-- Parse the recipes' markdown to generate a shopping list.
+- Parse the recipes' markdown to generate a shopping list for the whole week.
 - Email a recipe to the users' inbox daily, around a pre-set dinner time.
 - Send a reminder to make a new weekly menu.
 - Make it work with a demonstration board: zero state, baby.
 - Do it all over in MeteorJS as prep for Responsive Web minor.
+- DRY it out.